 How Do I Find Someone To Do A Mutual Exchange With?

 There is a mutual exchange list which operates online, and shows details of other households wishing to carry out a mutual exchange.
-To register for an exchange, go to Exchange Locata website (external link).
+To register for an exchange, go to Exchange Locata website .

 You do not have to be registered for a transfer to register on Exchange Locata.
 The register will allow you to see all properties available across East and West Sussex, as well as nationally.

-If you are registered for a transfer, you can also access Exchange Locata from Homemove (external link).
+If you are registered for a transfer, you can also access Exchange Locata from Homemove.

 You do not have to be registered for a transfer in order to carry out a mutual exchange but may want to consider both.
 In order to register for a transfer, you must meet our eligibility criteria.
-Use our housing eligibility tool to find out if you might be eligible.
+Further information can be found on our Housing Register – Applying for Social Housing through the Council page.